-- Legal correction 1: if a customer does not have an SR-22 form on file and does not provide an SR-22 form during the transaction, the county can either deny the vehicle registration and title transaction or place the transaction on hold.
-It is not permissible under lowa law to title and register the vehicle and then suspend.
-Please see PM #23-03 for temporary guidance regarding titling and registering, then immediately suspending vehicle registration. - Legal correction 2: the county must review the SR-22 form to lift the vehicle registration suspension.
-A lift notice and/or insurance card are not acceptable proofs of financial responsibility. - Process improvement: in addition to the current ways a customer may show the SR-22 form, we have updated ARTS to allow all counties to access the SR-22 form in ARTS Correspondence for 90 days from receipt by the DOT.
+- For initial title and registration transactions, the county shall title and register the vehicle, and then immediately suspend the registration if a customer does not have an SR-22 form on file and does not provide an SR-22 form during the transaction.
+This aligns with HF 593. - 2.
+The county must review the SR-22 form.
+A lift notice and/or insurance card are not acceptable proofs of financial responsibility. - 3.
+In addition to the current ways a customer may show the SR-22 form, we have updated ARTS to allow all counties to access the SR-22 form in ARTS Correspondence for 90 days from receipt by the DOT.
 This option is available for SR-22 forms electronically submitted to the DOT as required by law.
 If the SR-22 form is on file but not viewable to the county, the county may contact the DOT ACE team to provide the SR-22 form to the county.